March 1, 2024

 A whole bunch of time-savers that will make your work much easier.

-#20.
-Inject your Google Tag Manager container with extensions like Tag Manager Injector or dataLayer Inspector+
+#21.
+Inject your Google Tag Manager container with extensions like dataLayer Inspector+

-When you create a new Google Tag Manager container, a developer must add its code to website’s source code to make it work.
-But what if he/she is currently busy and can do that only after a couple of days?
+When you create a new Google Tag Manager container, a developer must add its code to the website’s source code to make it work.
+But what if they are busy and can do that only after a few days?
 With injector extensions, you can emulate your GTM container on any website and then continue working/configuring GTM without any disruptions.

 If you want to learn more about its full capabilities, read this guide and this one.